Denial of Notice Period after issuing PIP to employees - What are the right of an employee in this case?

 Dear Abhishek-Mishra1,

-Answer to your various queries depends upon various factors such as what is your cadre, your actual nature of work, whether you fall under ID Act, which chapter of ID Act applies to you - VA or VB etc.
+While concurring with Nathrao, I suggest that whatever you want to do, do it collectively.
+This is, I suppose, not your individual issue.
+The answer to your various queries depends on various factors such as your cadre, the actual nature of your work, whether you fall under the ID Act, and which chapter of the ID Act applies to you - VA or VB, etc.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute